run-llama/llama_index/llama-index-integrations/embeddings/llama-index-embeddings-gaudi/examples/README.md

-# GaudiHuggingFaceEmbeddings Examples
+# GaudiEmbedding Examples

-This folder contains examples showcasing how to use LlamaIndex with Embeddings integration `llama_index.embeddings.gaudi.GaudiHuggingFaceEmbeddings` on Intel Gaudi.
+This folder contains examples showcasing how to use LlamaIndex with Embeddings integration `llama_index.embeddings.gaudi.GaudiEmbedding` on Intel Gaudi.

 ## Installation